Reframing gambling harms as the product of a predatory industry

 Susie Sykes, PHIRST South Bank

-Susie is Professor of Public Health and Health Promotion and is the Director of PHIRST South Bank, LSBU.
-She is a member of the Centre for Applied Research in Improvement and Innovation within the Institute of Health and Social care and co-chairs the Population Health and Prevention Research Group.
+Susie Sykes is Professor of Public Health and Health Promotion and Centre Director of PHIRST South Bank, LSBU.
+She is also Director of the Health and Wellbeing Research Centre at LSBU.
 Her main research interests lie in health literacy, community health and public health workforce development.

 References